Hide search form

 Here at the Royal Air Force Charitable Trust Enterprises, we recognise that, in our day-to-day operations, our business impacts the environment in many ways.
-And we are determined to make clear, measurable, and positive changes to the way we work, to do the right thing.
+We are determined to make clear, measurable, and positive changes to the way we work, to do the right thing.
 We are aware that these changes will not happen overnight, and we want to ensure that we make real lasting improvements to the way we work.

-We need to understand our current environmental impact before we identify the areas is need of change.
-So, starting with our 2022 show, we measured the impact of everything.
-From the number of visitor cars, energy and water used across the event to waste food.
-This has given us a solid foundation upon which we can base our future policies and action plans - safe in the knowledge that they will be targeted and effective.
+We need to understand our current environmental impacts to help us to identify the areas in need of change.
+So, beginning in 2022, we started to measure everything.
+From the number of visitor cars, energy and water used across the event to waste food and aircraft flying hours.
+This has given us a solid foundation upon which we can start to base our future policies and action plans - safe in the knowledge that they will be targeted and effective.
 Working with Greener Festivals, we are using the measurements collected to calculate the carbon footprint of the event.
 We anticipate that this process of data collection will become more refined every year as we get better at recording the data and our suppliers are more able to assist us.

 To read our sustainability policy in full click here

 On the showground you will have begun to see how we are making positive changes with the support of our sponsors, suppliers, and exhibitors.
 We have been talking to them about our aspirations for the show and understanding how we can achieve them together.

 Our waste contractor, MJ Church, diverts the event waste from landfill by removing large recyclable items before taking the residual to waste for energy where the energy is recovered as electricity.
 This year we are challenging them to increase the number of recyclable items that are separated out by collecting food waste for anaerobic digestion, collecting dry recyclables from around the showground and having glass, cardboard and other recyclables collected from suppliers and contractors.
 We will be asking our visitors to help with this by using the correct bins and hope to achieve 20% recycling of our waste.